 The fully equipped kitchen has Corten steel paneling, tinted cement worktops, built-in olive wood chopping boards, state-of-the-art appliances with access to an outdoor dining area.
 On both sides of the central space, two large Corten steel sliding doors lead to the three en suite bedrooms.
 Each room opens onto its own terrace, with panoramic views on the upper floor that can be reached by an enclosed staircase.

-The owners added Roger Capron tables, a Nicola Fasano dining set, Baumann armchairs, Davide Groppi lamps, La Liste Tunisienne pieces and Scandinavian and Italian furniture mixed with handcrafts from local antique dealers.
+The owners added Roger Capron tables, Baumann armchairs, Davide Groppi lamps, La Liste Tunisienne pieces and Scandinavian and Italian furniture mixed with handcrafts from local antique dealers.
+Nicola Fasano designed the dinner set and the olive oil is produced by the owners from the surrounding olive groves.

 Several terrace spaces encircle the multi-leveled grounds, with two external showers.
 The outdoor dining area is sheltered from the sun and features a kitchen and large barbecue for al fresco dining.